ouchitaikoproject/OuchiTaikoProject/README.md

 **Important:** The SVG files are provided in the download are the correct scale and should **NOT** be resized.
 The drum dimensions are precisely calculated to work with the sensor housings and other non-scalable components.
 If you try and make the drum smaller, other parts will not fit later on during the project.

 Verify the SVG files are at the correct scale before cutting by referencing the stated dimensions in the file.
-Another quick way top check is to ensure that 14 mounting holes in the drum base for the rubber grommet bolts all measure exactly **6mm** in diameter in template the you're going to use to cut.
+Another quick way to check is to ensure that 14 mounting holes in the drum base for the rubber grommet bolts all measure exactly **6mm** in diameter in template the you're going to use to cut.

-**No Laser cutter or CNC access?** No worries - there re other options.
+**No Laser cutter or CNC access?** No worries - there are other options.
 Ask a friend, local shop, or check if your area has a Makerspace.
 Alternatively, you can print the SVG files full-size across multiple sheets (ensure your printer is set to 100% scale / "Actual Size"), overlay the paper on your wood as a template, and cut and drill by hand.
 Double check that your printed templates are sized properly before cutting or drilling anything.

 ### **B: Prepare the Wood**